-- C +/- represents an increase or decrease for current time period compared to preceding period - S +/- represents an increase or decrease for current time period compared to STOP Period (July 1, 2010 to current) - H +/- represents an increase or decrease for current time period compared to historical time period (January 2008-June 2010) - Y +/- represents an increase or decrease for current year-to-date compared to previous year-to-date - STOP HIV/AIDS average is the average of all half-years since July 1, 2010, with the minimum and maximum during all half-years since STOP.
+- C +/- represents an increase or decrease for current time period compared to preceding period - S +/- represents an increase or decrease for current time period compared to STOP Period (July 1, 2010 to current) - H+/- represents an increase or decrease for current time period compared to historical time period (January 2008-June 2010) - STOP HIV/AIDS average is the average of all half-years since July 1, 2010, with the minimum and maximum during all half-years since STOP.
 This also applies to historical baseline average.

-STOP HIV/AIDS Monitoring Indicators Semi-Annual Summary Report S2 (July 1 - December 31, 2013)
+STOP HIV/AIDS Monitoring Indicators Semi-Annual Summary Report S1 (January 1 - June 30, 2014)